Holidays at Disneyland Resorts Are More Festive Than Ever

 Holidays at Disneyland Resorts are More Festive Than Ever!

-It's officially the holiday season at Disneyland and Disneyland's California Adventure!
-Now through January 8th, there are some major changes that you are going to want to see!
+The Most Merriest Time of the Year is soon approaching!
+Holidays at the Disneyland Resort Return November 10 through January 8th.
+There are some major changes that you are going to want to see!
 Learn about the different ways each of the parks are celebrating and make your plans to experience all the magic of the season with the family.
 Visiting with a child or young adult on the autism spectrum, be sure to read my general tips below.

-The park is decked out once again for the holiday season which includes some special holiday overlays on a few select rides.
-The Haunted Mansion (which started for the Halloween season) The Jingle Cruise and It's a Small World each got a festive transformation and there is always a slight change or addition to keep them interesting and fresh.
+The park will be all decked out once again for the holiday season which includes some special holiday overlays on a few select rides.
+The Haunted Mansion (which starts September 15th for the Halloween season) and It's a Small World will each get a festive transformation and there is always a slight change or addition to keep them interesting and fresh.

 Then there is the central beauty of the park in all her glory, Sleeping Beauty's Castle.
 As the focus of the grand finale of the evening, it's only made more spectacular with the addition of the fireworks that are shot into the skies over her.
 With more than 80,000 twinkling lights, sparkling “icicles” and shimmering snow-capped turrets it's a sight to be seen!